 Once the insulin does its job, your blood sugar drops again.
-Which means you’ve just experienced a sugar rush, and then a drastic drop, leaving you feeling drained.
+This means you’ve just experienced a sugar rush, and then a drastic drop, leaving you feeling drained.
 “That’s the feeling you get when you’ve gone to the buffet and you’ve overdone it, and all you can do is lie on the couch,” explains Kristen F. Gradney, R.D., Director of Nutrition and Metabolic Services Our Lady of the Lake Regional Medical Center, and spokesperson for the Academy of Nutrition and Dietetics.

 In fact, eating too much sugar can make you feel tired.
 All.
 The.
 Time.

 Feeling sluggish all the time, or always being hungry or thirsty can all be signs you’ve been binging on a little too much sugar.
 “Your body’s physiologic response is to send out enough insulin to deal with all the sugar and that can have a sluggish effect,” Gradney explains.
 “Additionally, if you are only eating simple sugars, you will feel hungry and tired because you are not getting enough of the other nutrients to sustain your energy,” like protein and fiber.